Business & Economics Databases at Carnegie Mellon University Libraries and at Tepper – long version

 VentureXpert – a query and report database on venture capital funds, private equity firms, funded companies, and their executives in the US, Europe, and Asia, as well as an analytics source for fund performance, commitments, disbursements, and statistics.
 NOTE: only works with Internet Explorer browser.

-Wall Street Journal - in ABI/INFORM Global.
+Wall Street Journal - current in ABI/INFORM Global.
+Historical coverage (1851-2006) in ProQuest Historical Wall Street Journal.

 Web of Science - encompasses the scholarly literature in economics and other social science disciplines, used primarily to discover linkages among research publications and researchers.